 But here’s the sad truth of it: research has revealed that high-potential women are overmentored and undersponsored relative to their male peers, to the detriment of their careers.
+And only 8% of people of color have a sponsor compared to 13% of white employees.
 That’s why one of my favorite topics to speak about is how sponsorship works, how to attract the advocacy of those leaders that are passionate talent developers, and how organizations can distribute these opportunities more equitably.

 Following my session on this topic for the Women Transforming Technology conference, I did a follow-up interview with Lisa Martin of The Cube.
 We spoke about what sponsorship is and how it’s different to mentorship, what sponsors need from you, and how to shift an organization’s culture around sponsorship to make it more transparent and fair.

 I firmly believe that one of the best ways to understand how sponsorship works is to sponsor others, and there are a couple myths around this that Lisa and I discussed.
 The first is the mistaken belief that you have to be an executive to be a sponsor to others.
 You don’t…but you do need to have influence.
 The thing is, we all have influence (at any career stage) but don’t always use it to the full extent we could to advocate for others.

 Next, we looked at the myth that sponsoring somebody must entail a grand gesture such as offering them a promotion, hand-tailored role, or high-profile assignment.
 Not true!“Microsponsorship” refers to taking small, yet meaningful actions that call attention to the performance of someone whose talent might be going unrecognized.

 • Make sure someone’s name stays attached to a great idea they came up with.